 Soon, both girls forgot about Sailor V and even Melvin as they rattle on about jewelry.

-"Oh, yeah," Molly said, "My mom's been having a jewelry sale at our store since yesterday.
+"Oh, yeah," Molly said, "My mom's been having a major jewelry sale at our store today.
 Want to come over after school?"

 "Jewelry sale?
 I'm totally there!"

 "Great!
 Mom's selling a bunch of things that even we can buy.
 Meet me out front after school's over."

 "Sure thing!
 I'll see you there."